 $ git push -u gitHub master

-Great!
-Now your theme is online and ready to be pulled into your BOX.
+Fantastic!
+Now your themeis online and ready to be plopped into your Box.

 Just like adding your GitHub repository as a remote repository to push your own theme into GitHub, we're now going to add GitHub as a remote and pull that theme from the GitHub repository.

-Open the Git Bash terminal where you SSH connected into RAIDBOXES.
-Make sure you're in the directory where you initialized Git in your WordPress themes folder (see step 6).
+Open the Git Bash terminal in which you have connected SSH to Raidboxes\.
+Make sure you are in the directory of your WordPress theme folder where you initialised Git (see step 6).

 Now you'll add your GitHub repo as a remote.